NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/E/Eye of the Moonwarden.md

 * * *

-**Effect** Bright moonlight shines out of the gem in a 30-foot emanation, forcing hostile creatures in the area to make a DC 26 Fortitude check save or be [[Conditions/Blinded|Blinded]] for 1 round.
+**Effect** Bright moonlight shines out of the gem in a 30-foot emanation, forcing hostile creatures in the area to make a DC 26 Fortitude check save or be [[Blinded|Blinded]] for 1 round.

 *Source: Pathfinder #208: Hoof, Cinder, and Storm* *ORC*